dreipol/react-log/README.md

 # react-log

-React logger provider component for the [@dreipol/abstract-log](https://github.com/dreipol/abstract-log) helper
+React logger provider component for the [@dreipol/abstract-log](https://github.com/dreipol/abstract-log) helper.
+If you are a Vue.js user you could check also our [`@dreipol/vue-log`](https://github.com/dreipol/vue-log)

 [![Build Status][circleci-image]][circleci-url]
 [![Coverage Status][coverage-image]][coverage-url]